-70. As stated previously, the co-occurrence of mycotoxins in food and feed is possible since some fungi species are able to produce more than one mycotoxin (for example the Fusarium spp.), food commodities can also be contaminated by several fungi species.
+76. As stated previously, the co-occurrence of mycotoxins in food and feed is possible since some fungi species are able to produce more than one mycotoxin (for example the Fusarium spp.), food commodities can also be contaminated by several fungi species.
 A combined exposure is therefore highly likely in humans due to varied diets and/or one food commodity may be contaminated with more than one mycotoxin.

-71. The completion of an exposure assessment is challenging when limited information is available.
-Little to no UK relevant data could be obtained from the literature where all age groups were considered.
-It would be necessary to assess all age groups to determine those who would be of greater risk.
-Additionally, different methodologies have been observed in the literature to assess the levels of exposure (e.g. food diaries, biomarker analyses etc), as such performing data comparison may not be accurate.
+77. The completion of an exposure assessment is challenging when limited information is available.
+Little to no UK relevant data could be obtained from the literature when all age groups were considered.
+It would be necessary to assess all age groups to determine those who would be at greatest risk.
+Additionally, different methodologies have been reported in the literature to assess the levels of exposure (for example, food diaries, biomarker analyses), and hence data comparison across studies may not be accurate.
 The development and application of multi-analyte methods has been advancing as detailed earlier; however, this has not yet been internationally applied as a gold standard for assessing the presence of multiple mycotoxins in food commodities.
-The use of current methodologies for mycotoxin analysis (e.g. HPLC) still presents an issue in terms of management of left-censored data.
+The use of current methodologies for mycotoxin analysis (for example, HPLC) still presents an issue in terms of management of left-censored data14.